 “The annual Rent Ceremony is a weird and wonderful occasion when the Chairman and Trustees march around the Piazza, accompanied by the Town Crier and a jazz band, to pay the “peppercorn rents” of five red apples and five posies of flowers for the buildings, known as The Protected Lands, on which the Trust owns a 150-year head lease.”

 The Covent Garden Jazz Marching Band took part in the Rent Ceremony for 20 years.
 A “somewhat unique one-off group”, the band started out with just six musicians and in its last year boasted fifteen.

 Peter Butler of Jazz & Jazz has documented the Annual Rent Ceremony and the Covent Garden Jazz Marching Band for a number of years and you can see his archive with video clips here: A weird and wonderful occasion in Covent Garden

 Video of Parliamentary Jazz Awards 2017 at PizzaExpress Live, Holborn

-Jazz London Radio was pleased to announce that Chris Hodgkins would be joining the station in September 2014 with a new weekly show called Jazz Then and Now.
+Chris Hodgkins joined Jazz London Radio in September 2014 with a weekly show called Jazz Then and Now.

 The concept of the show is as Chris puts it “what it says on the tin”.
-Chris will be delving into the history of the music and present what is happening on the scene today with a watchful eye on British contemporary jazz.
-The show will run every Monday at 3pm and 8pm repeated on Wednesdays; and will complement nicely Todd’s Turntable by Todd Gordon which runs on Sundays at 12pm repeated Wednesday evenings.
+Chris will be delving into the history of the music and presenting what is happening on the scene today with a watchful eye on British contemporary jazz.
+The show will run every Monday at 3 pm and 8 pm repeated on Wednesdays; and will complement Todd’s Turntable by Todd Gordon which runs on Sundays at 12 pm repeated Wednesday evenings.